morleym/furtive-handbook/docs/format-swiss.md

 ## By the Numbers

-As always, a reminder that the below values assume you are playing to completion (to determine a 1st place)!
+As a reminder, the below values assume you are playing to completion (to determine a 1st place)!

 | Category              |      Value <br />(*n* is # of competitors)                |   Example / Notes |
 | -------------         | :-----------:             | ----- |